“Slash, Burn & Poison” plan for a wild, lush forest at Tomales Bay State Park, Marin County, CA.

 For this western Marin County, CA, deforestation project in Tomales Bay State Park, about 30 miles north of San Francisco, it is state agencies wreaking the environmental havoc in healthy forests.
 The forests, and countless species of mammals, birds and plants and even soil will only suffer damage at the administrative hands of these state agencies.

-This multi-million dollar project will kill hundreds of living trees, over several years, cutting down (“removing” is their euphemism for it) hundreds of standing trees, both old and dead, which are vital components of a healthy forest.
+This multi-million dollar project will kill hundreds of living trees, over a period of ten years, cutting down (“removing” is their euphemism for it) hundreds of standing trees, both old and dead, which are vital components of a healthy forest.
 Even long-dead trees provide bird, insect and mammal habitat.
 Even after dead trees fall, they feed the forest soils and hundreds more smaller forest plants and fungus and insect species.

 Nature knows what she’s doing, thank you very much; she’s been perfecting her techniques for millions of years.
 By contrast Cal Parks and Cal Fire are propelled by the quest for millions of state funds earmarked for wildfire mitigation projects, so this one shoehorns in some of that justification.